amiabix/ZK-Market-Data-Processor/README.md

 This project helps demonstrates the handling of **public and private inputs** in ZisK, In this example Public and private values are written in a fixed binary format by `build.rs` and read by the main program.
 This approach is simple, auditable, and easy to extend for small-to-medium projects.

+**TL;DR:** This project shows how to handle **public and private inputs** in ZisK.In this setup we use build.rs to work with both public and private values in a simple binary format, which the main program then reads and works with.

 ---

 ## Table of Contents